magmide/purpose-talk/slides.md

-and we can prove that if you double any natural number, the result is even under the hood, even_double is just a function it transforms values of a the type natural number into a proof that that doubling that specific natural number is even -->
+and we can prove that if you double any natural number, the result is even under the hood, even_double is just a function it transforms values of a the type natural number into a proof that that doubling that specific natural number is even even_double is infinitely better than a unit test
+-->

 ---